Core Program Application

 Do interesting things outside academics actually help?

 Yes, they can.
-Side pursuits, unusual hobbies, leadership in something you care about, teaching, or building things for fun can make you memorable and often signal the kind of range and independent thinking that makes someone genuinely interesting to work with.
+Side pursuits, unusual hobbies, leadership in something you care about, teaching, or building things for fun can make you memorable and often show the kind of range and independent thinking that makes someone genuinely interesting to work with.

 What weakens an application?